soundpress/RulesOfNYC/docs/c19/index.rst

       (ii) Fee. $2,000.
 This fee shall apply to the initial revocable consent application and shall not apply to renewal applications so long as the design of the improvement has not changed.

 (b) Other improvements approved by the Board of Estimate.
-Revocable consents that were granted by the Board of Estimate prior to July 1, 1990 for private improvements which are not listed in subdivision (a) above may be renewed, amended, or revoked by the Commissioner in his or her sole discretion, provided that any renewal or amendment shall be submitted to DCP when required pursuant to 34 RCNY § 7-03 of these rules.
+Revocable consents that were granted by the Board of Estimate prior to July 1, 1990 for private improvements which are not listed in subdivision (a) above may be renewed, amended, or revoked by the Commissioner in his or her sole discretion, provided that any renewal or amendment shall be submitted to DCP when required pursuant to 34 RCNY § 7-03.
 In each year of such consent, the annual rate shall increase by the average of the Consumer Price Index for All Urban Consumers in New York and New Jersey published by the U.S. Department of Labor's Bureau of Labor Statistics ("CPI") increase for the ten years prior to the date of the renewal of the consent.
 For consents granted pursuant to this subdivision to public service corporations, their annual rate increase shall be reduced by 15%.

 (c) Compliance with requirements.
-All improvements for which a revocable consent is granted shall comply with the general conditions in 34 RCNY § 7-06 of these rules.
+All improvements for which a revocable consent is granted shall comply with the general conditions in 34 RCNY § 7-06.